-Mickey mousing is a film scoring technique where the music tracks every physical movement on screen beat for beat.
-That tight sync gives composers a direct line to the audience’s emotions, making a punch feel harder or a pratfall feel funnier without a single word of dialogue.
-The downside is that it can feel mechanical or condescending when it mirrors action that already reads clearly on its own.
-Understanding when to use it and when to pull back is one of the most useful skills a filmmaker or composer can develop.
+Mickey mousing is a technique used in film scoring where the physical movement occuring on screen is tracked by the music beat for beat.
+Such tight syncing gives film composers a direct connection to the audience’s emotions, making every punch seem harder or pratfall funnier without using a single word of dialogue.
+There are potential downsides though.
+It can come off as mechanical when it mirrors action that already reads clearly on its own.
+Kind of like a hat on a hat.
+But understanding when to use it and when to not is one of the most useful skills a filmmaker or film composer can develop.

 Film music techniques